 Tim O'Connor is a native of Kilkeedy in West Limerick.
 After a two-year stint as a teacher he joined the Civil Service in Dublin in 1974, moving to the Department of Foreign Affairs in 1979.
 Most of his time there was spent working on the Northern Ireland Peace Process and he was part of the Irish Government Negotiating Team for the Good Friday/Belfast Agreement.
 He was the inaugural Southern Joint Secretary of the North/South Ministerial Council, based in Armagh, from 1999 to 2005.
 He has also served terms as Director of the Africa Unit and of the Human Rights Unit in the Department of Foreign Affairs.
 His foreign postings included the Embassies of Ireland in Bonn and Washington DC, and from 2005-2007 he served as the Consul General of Ireland in New York, USA.
 Tim served as Secretary General to President Mary McAleese at Áras an Uachtaráin from 2007 to 2010.
 Since retiring from the Civil Service in 2010 he has been dividing his time between his own advisory business and voluntary work, both in the public sector and with NGOs.
-In 2020, he chaired the Implementation Advisory Group for the directly elected mayor with executive functions for Limerick City and County, and from February 2019 to February 2021 was Chairman of the Golf Ireland Transition Board.
+In 2020, he chaired the Implementation Advisory Group for the directly elected mayor with executive functions for Limerick City and County, and he is interim Chair of Discover Limerick (a Designated Activity Company wholly owned by Limerick City and County Council).
+From February 2019 to February 2021, Tim was Chairman of the Golf Ireland Transition Board.
 He is a member of the Board of GOAL, the international humanitarian assistance NGO.
 Tim was nominated to the Commission by the Irish Government.